 - 1. Age greater than 6 months and weighing 6 24kg - 2.
-Clinical diagnosis of CAP at presentation to PED as defined by all of the following: - Presence of cough (reported by parents/guardians in last 96 hours) AND - Temperature ≥38°C measured by any method OR likely fever in last 48 hours AND - Signs of laboured/difficult breathing or focal chest signs at presentation in the PED (i.e. one or more of the following): - Nasal flaring - Chest retractions - Abdominal breathing - Focal dullness to percussion - Focal reduced breath sounds - Crackles with asymmetry - 3.
+Clinical diagnosis of CAP at presentation to PED as defined by all of the following: - Presence of cough (reported by parents/guardians within 96 hours prior to presentation) AND - Temperature ≥38°C measured by any method OR likely fever within 48 hours prior to presentation AND - Signs of laboured/difficult breathing or focal chest signs at presentation in the PED (i.e. one or more of the following): - Nasal flaring - Chest retractions - Abdominal breathing - Focal dullness to percussion - o Focal reduced breath sounds - Crackles with asymmetry - Lobar pneumonia on chest X-ray (if obtained) - 3.
 Prior antibiotic treatment: - Not on systemic antibiotic treatment at presentation OR - Treated in the community as an outpatient with uninterrupted oral beta-lactam antibiotics for ≤48 hours - 4.
 Decision to treat with oral amoxicillin for CAP on discharge from hospital - 5.
 Parent/guardian willing to accept all possible randomised allocations - 6.
 Available for follow-up for the entire study period, parent/guardian willing to be contacted by telephone at day 4, weeks 1, 2 and 3, and attend a face-to-face follow up visit at 4 weeks after randomisation, unless discussed with MRC CTU - 7.
 Informed consent form for trial participation signed by parent/guardian.